klauer/epics-sumo-mirror/doc/reference-sumo.rst

       }
   }

-The key "patches" is *optional*.
-If it is given the patches are applied to the source in the given order.
+The keys "commands" and "patches" are *optional*.

 The key "rev" is *optional*, if it is given it specifies the mercurial revision that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given